10 PPC Management Tips for a Better Landing Page

-Whatever the solution is that you are proclaiming in your headline, be sure that it matches your product.
-Don’t promise something on which you in no way can deliver.
-(Editor’s note: Once, I bought a cape because an ad on Google told me that the cape would give me superpowers beyond my wildest dreams.
-Granted, I looked amazing in it, it in no way gave me superpowers.
-This was a hard lesson to learn when I confronted some evil-doers in a dark alley.)
+Whatever the solution you proclaim in your headline, be sure it matches your product.
+Don’t promise something which you in no way can deliver.
+(Editor’s note: I bought a cape once because an ad on Google told me that the projection would give me superpowers beyond my wildest dreams.
+Granted, I looked amazing in it; it did not give me superpowers.
+This lesson was hard to learn when I confronted some evil-doers in a dark alley.)

 4. Call to action – Make sure your CTA (Call to action) matches your headline or sub-headline.
 Do not confuse your visitors.
-If there is no match, the visitor might think that they have landed on the wrong page and not complete your CTA.
-Also, make sure the CTA is above the fold and is easy to see!
+If there is no match, the visitor might think they have landed on the wrong page and not completed your CTA.
+Also, ensure the CTA is above the fold and easy to see!

-5. A form to capture information – You should incorporate a form to capture information from your visitors in your call to action.
-This can include asking for their name, email and any other information that can help you better understand your potential clients.
+5. A form to capture information – You should incorporate a form to capture data from your visitors in your call to action.
+This can include asking for their name, email, and other information to help you better understand your potential clients.

 6. Only ask for necessary information – Clients do not want to give up information.
-The more necessary fields you have for the client to provide information for, the more work it is for the visitor, and the less likely they are to fill it all out.
-While it is true the more information you get from visitors the better your information will be about your visitors, do not overwhelm them.
+The more essential fields you have for the client to provide information for, the more work it is for the visitor, and the less likely they are to fill it all out.
+While the more information you get from visitors, the better your information will be about your visitors, do not overwhelm them.

-9. Be mobile friendly – Having a mobile friendly landing page can increase your sales and conversion rates.
-(Source: InternetRetailer) With the majority of people using their mobile devices to search the Internet, it would be in your best interest to make your landing page mobile friendly.
+9. Be mobile-friendly – A mobile-friendly landing page can increase sales and conversion rates, with most people using their mobile devices to search the Internet; making your landing page mobile-friendly would be in your best interest.

-10. Social share buttons – If a visitor likes you and your product enough to give you their information, they may want to share about the killer deal they just got, or a helpful resource they just found to their friends.
-Be sure that your social share buttons easy to see and use.
+10. Social share buttons – If visitors like you and your product enough to give you their information, they may want to share about the killer deal they just got or a helpful resource they found with their friends.
+Be sure that your social share buttons are easy to see and use.